 Take some time to reflect and relax.
 Focus on your breathing and clear your head from all of the thoughts that are flooding your head and stressing you out.
 If you take a few minutes to just focus on being present and not worrying about the future or all of the things that you need to get done, you will feel more refreshed and be able to get everything done easier.

 Study in Increments

 When studying for multiple different classes at once it is important to take breaks.
-Every half hour take a five minute break.
+Every half hour take a five-minute break.
 Be sure to eat meals, snacks, drink water and use the bathroom.
-We get so invested into our studying that we forget to do the simple things that are important for our health.
+We get so invested in our studying that we forget to do the simple things that are important for our health.

 Develop a Self-care Routine

 Make sure that you are doing the things that make you happy.
 Take a long shower, put on a face mask, watch an episode of your favorite tv show, eat your favorite snacks.
 Do the things that make you happy and unwind and take your mind off of all the stress for a little while.

 This is the time of year where our minds won’t stop racing and we have no idea how to release those thoughts.
 Venting to other people does not always work because they are going through the same things.
 Use a journal and carry it with you wherever you go so you can write down your thoughts and release what is racing in your mind.

 Listen to Inspirational Podcasts